chidal63/MYCOBEANS/_pages/consortium.md

 ## Consortium overview

-MYCOBEANS is implemented by a multidisciplinary and intersectoral consortium composed of leading academic and non-academic organisations from Europe, the United Kingdom and ASEAN countries.
-The consortium combines complementary expertise in analytical chemistry, toxicology, biotechnology, food processing and regulatory science, ensuring full coverage of the project objectives.
+MYCOBEANS is implemented by a multidisciplinary and intersectoral consortium composed of academic and non-academic organisations from Europe, the United Kingdom and ASEAN countries.
+The consortium brings together complementary expertise in analytical chemistry, toxicology, biotechnology, bioinformatics, molecular biology, food chemistry, food processing and regulatory science, ensuring full coverage of the project objectives and a strong integration between research and application.

 ## Coordinating institution

 **University of Parma (UNIPR)** — *Italy*
-**Role:** Project coordination, management, dissemination and exploitation (WP5)
-UNIPR coordinates the project and provides expertise in food safety, mycotoxin analysis and risk assessment, ensuring scientific coherence and effective project governance.
+UNIPR coordinates the project and ensures scientific coherence, governance and dissemination activities.
+The institution contributes expertise in food safety, mycotoxin analysis and risk assessment, providing a central reference point for interdisciplinary integration across the consortium.

 ## Academic partners

-**Thammasat University (TU)** — *Thailand*
+Thammasat University (TU) — Thailand
-**Role:** Advanced mycotoxin diagnostics (WP1)
-Expertise in analytical chemistry and interlaboratory method development for mycotoxin detection and monitoring.
+TU contributes expertise in analytical chemistry and interlaboratory method development, supporting the detection and monitoring of mycotoxins in beans and legumes.

-**University of Vienna (UNIVIE)** — *Austria*
+University of Vienna (UNIVIE) — Austria
-**Role:** Toxicological and safety assessment (WP2)
-Expertise in toxicology, exposure assessment and combined risk evaluation.
+UNIVIE provides expertise in toxicology and exposure assessment, contributing to the evaluation of health risks associated with mycotoxin occurrence.

-**Queen’s University Belfast (QUB)** — *United Kingdom*
+Queen’s University Belfast (QUB) — United Kingdom
-**Role:** Knowledge transfer, training and public engagement (WP4)
-Expertise in training programmes, science communication and dissemination.
+QUB supports knowledge transfer and training activities, with experience in interdisciplinary education, dissemination and public engagement.

 ## Non-academic partners

-**National Science and Technology Development Agency (NSTDA)** — *Thailand*
+National Science and Technology Development Agency (NSTDA) — Thailand NSTDA contributes expertise in biotechnology and fermentation processes, supporting the development of bio-based strategies for mycotoxin risk mitigation.
-**Role:** Biotechnological mitigation strategies (WP3)
-Expertise in biotechnology, fermentation processes and bio-based mitigation approaches.

-## International collaboration framework
+## International and Intersectoral Framework

-The consortium builds on the existing network of the **International Joint Research Center on Food Security (Thailand)**, providing a strong platform for long-term collaboration, knowledge exchange and capacity building across regions.
+The consortium builds on the existing network of the International Joint Research Center on Food Security (Thailand), providing a platform for long-term collaboration, staff mobility and capacity building across regions.

-## Intersectoral and training dimension

-MYCOBEANS promotes extensive intersectoral collaboration through staff exchanges, expert visits and joint research activities involving doctoral, postdoctoral and senior researchers.
-This structure ensures effective knowledge transfer and the development of early-career researchers within a highly multidisciplinary environment.
+Intersectoral and interdisciplinary collaboration is embedded through staff exchanges, expert visits and joint activities involving early-career and senior researchers, ensuring effective knowledge transfer and skills development within a highly multidisciplinary environment.